 2. Dye for longer

-You can try leaving the dye for longer that you normally would to cover those pesky greys.
+You can try leaving the dye for longer that you normally would (but not too long) to cover those pesky greys.
 A simple solution that may help you to increase the colour coverage on even the most stubborn of greys, this trick is simple.

 Identify the areas that you want to colour the most, then apply the dye to these areas 20 minutes before you dye the rest.

 Then apply the dye to the rest of your hair, follow the instructions and then wash out.

 If you find that this does not cover the greys adequately, leave it for a few minutes more every time you dye, and build up the time until you find what works for you.

 Here is my article on when the best time to dye your hair is.

 There are products out there that can help to allow the dye to penetrate the cuticles of your hair; a pre softener like a peroxide developer can help open the cuticle to allow the colour to get in deeper.